PhoenixIndustries/phoenixblog/site/content/donate.md

 ### What do I get if I donate?

-You get a big THANK YOU from the Core Team, since contributions will keep community related activities up and running and ensure the availability of updates and features within Manjaro.
+You get a big THANK YOU from the Core Team, since contributions will keep community related activities up and running and ensure the availability of updates and features within Manjaro Linux.

 ### How can I see how the money is spent?